 The Pacific is one of the most globally significant regions for threatened seabirds.
 Based on the International Union for the Conservation of Nature Red List, 85 of 103 Critically Endangered, Endangered and Vulnerable seabirds occur in the Pacific region.

-The overarching goals of NFWF's Pacific Seabird Program are to reverse population declines by increasing survival and reproduction of seabirds by mitigating at-sea and colony-based threats.
-The program will support conservation actions that address priority threats for focal species including non-native invasive animals and plants, incidental take in fisheries (bycatch), forage depletion and human disturbance, and will strategically invest in information gaps that will lead to future conservation.
+The overarching goals of NFWF's Pacific Seabird Program (Phase II; 2016-2021) are to reverse population declines by increasing survival and reproduction of seabirds by mitigating at-sea and colony-based threats.
+The program will support conservation actions that address priority threats for focal species including non-native invasive animals, habitat loss, forage depletion and incidental take in fisheries (bycatch).
+In addition, this program will support actions that build long-term resilience for threatened seabirds, including investments in biosecurity planning and projects that develop “high island sites” including the establishment of new seabird colonies through social attraction and translocation.
+The Pacific Seabird Program will also support strategic investments in information gaps for focal species that will lead to future conservation.

 Priority Areas of Funding for the Pacific Seabird Program include: